wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ![Vonage CLI](/content/blog/the-how-to-guide-sending-an-sms-with-python-fastapi-and-vonage/cli_1.png)

 Next, you go to the [dashboard](https://dashboard.nexmo.com/) to grab your API Key and API Secret.
-You’re already registered so all you have to do is sign in.
+You’re already registered.
+All you have to do is sign in.

 Then you set your keys by doing the following: